kbishop711/wordcount/README.md

 This project does not use any specific libraries to be installed.
 It is currently tested to work with Python 2.7.x.

-You will need 'tox' in order to run the tests.
+You will need `tox` in order to run the tests.
 This can be installed with
 > pip install tox
 or
-> easyinstall tox
+> easy_install tox

 ### Running the script
 wordcount takes your text blob argument as a file during runtime.
 You can